MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ---
 # Displaying Lists in an Indented Hierarchy

-This article explains how to indent records in a list.
-By indenting specific records, you display records in a parent-child structure.
-This structure can help organize the list and make it more readable for the user.
+This article explains how to indent records in a list.  display records in a parent-child structure This structure can help organize the list and make it more readable for the user.

 There are two kinds of indented hierarchy lists: fixed and tree.
 In a fixed hierarchy, all indented (child) records are appear.
 In a tree hierarchy, users can collapse and expand parent records to show and hide child records.